solomonshalom/espresso/README.md

 3. yarn install && yarn dev
 ```

+*This project is officially terminated and under public archive, the new and updated version can be found here: [The Abyss](https://github.com/solomonshalom/the-abyss)

 That should get frontend to open in your localhost, in-terms of backend (firebase), just create a ```.env``` file in the root of the project with the
 approriate variables.
 Once you have that filled up, everything should be setup!